aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/formulas/supported-formula-functions/_index.md

 {{% /alert %}}

-Aspose.Cells' Formula Calculation Engine allows you to set, read and calculate the results of the following formulas and functions.
+Aspose.Cells for Python via .NET' Formula Calculation Engine allows you to set, read and calculate the results of the following formulas and functions.

 ###### **A**
 |**Function**|**Summary**|